-This course provides an introduction to the concepts and applications of quantitative methods in management.
-It develops mathematical and statistical competence necessary to facilitate progression in courses such as Operations Management and Business Decision Making, however this course builds on the concepts and analytical taught in Principle of Statistics (STA 101).
-This course focuses on developing quantitative methods, such as, linear programming, sensitivity and duality theory, transportation and assignment problems, network and queuing theory in addition to waiting line, game theory and simulation.
-Quantitative methods are used throughout business, government and non-profit sector of the economy.
-An effective participation in decision-making must be able to understand and interpret statistical data.
+This course provides an introduction to the concept, theories and principles associated with and application of quantitative methods in Management.
+It develops the mathematical and statistical competence necessary to facilitate progression in areas such as Operation Management necessary for decision making.
+The course builds on concepts and analytical techniques taught in STA 101 Principles of Statistics, developing more advanced quantitative methods, such as, Linear Programming and Sensitivity and Duality Theory.
+Quantitative methods are used throughout business, government and the non-profit sector of the economy.
+Effective participation in decision-making must be able to, at a minimum, understand and interpret statistical reports.